Are we losing the opportunity to create that personal connection with guests?

 I have read reviews with the focus on the welcome that was received at the time of arrival and staff friendliness throughout the stay.
 How hard can that be?

 Big smiles and enthusiasm can’t be taught, it needs to be natural.

-Always make eye contact and smile at all your guests and you will be surprised at the outcome.
-Making every guest feel like they are important, that you care and are genuinely interested in them and you will be rewarded.
+Always make eye contact and smile at all your guests and be surprised at the outcome.
+Making every guest feel like they are important, that you care and are genuinely interested in them and be rewarded.